 Such activity should not damage College property or interfere with the mobility of individuals.
 Skateboarding and bicycling are not permitted on any campus benches, ledges, monuments, curbs, or railings.
 Should any manner of these activities impose on the campus community, a college official reserves the right to request an individual to cease the activity.
 Nichols College holds no liability for any injury.
 Individuals may be liable for damage to Nichols College property caused by these activities.
-Due to significant risk of fire and overall safety concerns, the use, possession, and/or storage of electronic skateboards including self-balancing boards/scooters/hover boards is prohibited on the Nichols College Campus.
-This includes all Nichols College residence halls, athletic fields/buildings, academic buildings, dining hall, any administrative campus building, and campus grounds.
+Electronic skateboards including self-balancing boards/scooters/hover boards are prohibited from being used in the following locations on the Nichols College Campus: Residence Halls, Athletic Fields/ Buildings, Academic Buildings, Dining Hall, or any administrative campus building